Corridor Brewery & Provisions is a craft brewery and restaurant in Chicago’s

-beer program consists of an ever-changing draft list with styles ranging from Double Dry Hopped IPAs to funk-forward saisons and other experimental styles.
+beer program consists of an ever-changing draft list with styles ranging from Double Dry Hopped IPAs to fruited kettle sours and funk-forward saisons.
 Our beers are only available at the brewery in West Lakeview, and to-go in 32oz crowlers and 64oz growlers.

 on simple, but delicious and locally sourced food meant to pair with the wonderful beer being brewed under the same roof.
 Corridor is the brainchild of Greg Shuff and his team at

-DryHop Brewers, a brewpub in East Lakeview that opened in 2013.
+DryHop Brewers, a brewery and restaurant in East Lakeview that opened in 2013.
 Owner Greg Shuff